Rome.us

 velian hill

-Being one of the three spurs of Esquiline hill, Velian hill or Velia in Italian is a great storehouse of Ancient Roman history.
+Being one of the three spurs of Esquiline hill, Velian hill, or Velia in Italian, it is an excellent storehouse of Ancient Roman history.
 Now that we talked about pretty much all Roman hills, I would like to dedicate this article to the last, but certainly not least, Velian hill.

 Contents